yourlabs/ryzom/README.md

 #### Styles

-Style attributes will also merge, they may be declared within attrs or on their own too.
+Styles may be declared within attrs or on their own too.

 ```py
 class Foo(Div):